 WASA must outline its plans and strategy to improve the service delivered, measurable outputs and the performance to be achieved year-by-year over the regulatory control period, including the projected service enhancement operating and capital expenditure needs.
-It must set out its reasons for proposing the enhancements, for example, it should state whether existing performance is poor in comparison with its comparators.
+It must set out its reasons for proposing the enhancements, for example, it should state the level of its current performance with respect to service delivery in comparison with its comparators.
 Where WASA is seeking specific financing in its Business plan, the impact of the proposed improvements on operating and capital expenditure, with expected impact on bills, must clearly be stated.
 Full costing information should be provided as required under the Specific Information Requirements section.